Preference Robust Ordinal Priority Approach with Preference Elicitation under Incomplete Information for Multi-Attribute

 \subsection{Experiment Results}

-This section presents the case results for the proposed OPA-PR and OPA-PRS model using the collected data.
-As for OPA-PRS, we set the target performance level to 0.9, with results for other performance levels analyzed in sensitivity analysis.
-Figure \ref{fig-02} illustrates the worst-case utility of alternatives under various attributes based on partial preference information obtained through the scheme in Section \ref{section-03-05}, which is the first-stage outcome.
-The results indicate that the worst-case utility of ranked alternatives varies according to the experts' partial preference information despite experts responding to identical utility elicitation questionnaires for the same attributes.
-This highlights the need to customize DMs' preferences in decision-making processes.
-Additionally, the worst-case utility function exhibits concavity (a risk-averse attitude), contrasting with the original OPA model with rank order centroid weights (suggesting a quasi-risk-seeking attitude) \citep{W24}.
-Thus, the proposed approach extends beyond the single risk-seeking preference in OPA, which is less common in practice.
+This section analyzes the case results of OPA-PR using the collected data.
+Figure \ref{fig-01} illustrates the worst-case marginal utilities of ranked alternatives under various attributes based on partial preference information obtained through the scheme in Section \ref{section-3-5}, which is the first-stage outcome of OPA-PR.
+The results indicate that the worst-case marginal utilities of ranked alternatives varies across attributes based on the partial preference information, even when the expert responds to identical utility elicitation questionnaires for different attributes.
+This highlights the need to customize the preferences of expert in decision-making processes.
+Furthermore, the worst-case marginal utility function reflects a risk-averse preference, contrasting with the original OPA model using rank order centroid weights, which suggests a risk-seeking preference, extending beyond the less common single risk-seeking preference in practice.